ruxunderscore/windows-initialization/README.md

 ## Notes

 - This script has been tested on Windows 10/11 x64.
-- The `.\prereqs` directory contains the necessary prerequisites for winget.
 - The `apps.json` file contains a list of apps to be installed using winget.

 ## Credits